landrok/activitypub/README.md

 }
 ```

-There 2 ways to instanciate a type:
+There are 2 ways to instanciate a type:

 - A classic PHP call: